technologiescollege/EduCle/README.md

 ##_The Process:_

-_Don't take into account the pop-ups hyper-linked to the official site if one or two open, or the setup of "suites"_
+_don't take into account the pop-ups hyper-linked to the official site if one or two open, or the setup of "suites"_

 _1. download the setup file on the official site;_